Quick start

 Formula and steps

 In plain language: The calculator estimates available equity from home value, mortgage balance, and max combined LTV, then applies the fixed-payment loan formula to the requested loan amount.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+It does not pull an appraisal, choose a lender CLTV rule, include closing costs, or decide whether the loan is affordable.

 How to read the answer